-If you’re willing to bear the crowds, November through April is definitely the best time to visit in terms of weather.
+If you’re willing to brave the crowds, November through April is definitely the best time to visit in terms of weather.

 However, for those who prefer to travel during the shoulder season, May through October isn’t necessarily a bad time to visit.

 There are just a few things to keep in mind if you want to visit Playa in the offseason:

 - Expect rain.
 While you’ll still experience plenty of hot weather, May through October is Playa’s rainy season.
 Usually, it will rain for a couple of hours in the afternoon and then the sun will come out again.
 Rarely will rain for an entire day.
 Though, October tends to be the wettest month.

 - Plan for heat.
 These may be the wettest months, but they are also the hottest.
 Expect temperatures in the high 80’s along with plenty of humidity.